 Ideally, we will use Open Banking to assess your income.
-If you prefer, you can also provide proof of income via the documents listed here.
+If you prefer, you can provide proof of income via payslips, banks statements or tax returns.

 In most cases, yes, but this may depend on the nature and term of your contract abroad.